JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 This filter thins observations by preserving only one observation in each cell of a grid.
 Cell assignment can be based on an arbitrary combination of:

 - horizontal position
-- vertical position (in terms of air pressure)
+- vertical position (in terms of height or pressure)
 - time
 - category (arbitrary integer associated with each observation).